Percy Bland for Mayor

 Discovery

-We immersed ourselves in who Saucony is — not just historically, but culturally.
+We immersed ourselves in who Saucony is.
+Not just historically, but culturally.
 We examined how they were being perceived versus how they wanted to be perceived.
 We identified the tension: performance brands often drift toward exclusivity, even when their mission is inclusion.

 Strategy